Clé Bennett

-Clé Bennett is a Canadian actor.
-He is best known for voicing DJ, Beardo, Leonard, and Chef Hatchet (Seasons 1 - 6) from Total Drama, and his portrayal of Lemar Hoskins / Battlestar in the Marvel Cinematic Universe miniseries The Falcon and the Winter Soldier.
+Clé Bennett (born July 13, 1981) is a Canadian actor.
+He voiced DJ, Beardo, Leonard, and Chef Hatchet from Total Drama, and has portrayed Lemar Hoskins in the Marvel Cinematic Universe miniseries The Falcon and the Winter Soldier.

+Early life

+Bennett was born in Toronto and raised in Ajax, Ontario.
+He is of Jamaican descent.

 Career

 Bennett is known for his portrayal of villain Harris Prime, on NBC's Heroes Reborn.
 He is a two-time Gemini Award winner, having received honors for Best Supporting Actor in a Drama Series for The Line and Best Supporting Actor in a Miniseries for Guns.
 He portrayed Lemar Hoskins / Battlestar in The Falcon and the Winter Soldier series on Disney+.